hellohaptik/docs_haptik/docs/whatsapp/index.md

 * **Industry Information** - People can now easily identify your business by its category or industry and find out more information (i.e., hours of operation, website, location, description).
 * **Send and Receive** - Enable two-way high value conversations with customers.
 * **Message Templates** - Create message formats that are needed for sending notifications to users.
 * **Username** - Collect WhatsApp username to add authenticity, and improved CTR.
 Support agents will also have access to the WhatsApp username on our `Live Chat agent` enabling you to personalize communication while interacting with users.
 Bot builders will also have access to the WhatsApp username.
-We get the username as a part of the payload, when the user sends a message.

       Tip: We only get the username, when the user sends a message.
 Username is a part of the payload with user's message.